AmirAzade/RogLight/README.md

 # RogLight

-RogLight can manage the keyboard backlight color of your Asus ROG laptop.
+RogLight can manage the keyboard backlight color of your Asus ROG laptop on Linux linux distributions.
 <br>
-RogLight is based on <a href = "https://github.com/wroberts/rogauracore"> rogauracore </a> but includes a user interface for easier use.
+RogLight is based on <a target = "_blank" href = "https://github.com/wroberts/rogauracore"> rogauracore </a> but includes a user interface for easier use.

 <h1 align="center">
   <br>